Cloudy, 78 F

 This chapter in the story begins with why I chose to get involved in South Texas voting problems.

 It was the year 2000.
-Some will recall it as the year of the dangling chads in the contested wrangling of political factions following the November general election.
+Some will recall it as the year of the contested wrangling between political factions following the November general election.
 Time seemingly stood still during the furor over the presidential race.
 Scrutinized under the national microscope, dangling chads were flying off ballots in Florida—sometimes with assistance.
 It held the nation riveted.
 In the sea of flying accusations of illegalities compromising the election’s integrity, it became a national debate of finger pointing.
 It was not the finest hour for partisan politics.
 All the while, it left citizens across the country bewildered, talking and frustrated.

 But our story in Hidalgo County begins long before the dangling chads of the post-November election.
 This chapter began earlier in the year—in March—the season for primary elections in Texas, and it was politics as usual in South Texas.
 Its roots extend decades prior to 2000.